 In the Eastern world, on the other hand, Asians have utilized martial arts in many different forms, such as in the practice called “Tai Chi”.

-Tai chi is among of the oldest methods in Chinese alternative medicine that has been utilized by almost everyone in China to achieve mental, physical and emotional wellness.
-It involves performing slow and gentle movements combined with proper breathing techniques to achieve peace of mind, heart and soul.
+Tai chi is among the oldest methods in Chinese alternative medicine that has been utilized by almost everyone in China to achieve mental, physical and emotional wellness.
+It involves performing slow and gentle movements combined with proper breathing techniques to achieve peace of mind, heart, and soul.
 Its purpose is also for self-defense, but not through violence and haste.
 It practices total focus and concentration.

 How does Tai chi Achieve Wellness?

-Seasoned Tai chi masters are known to utilize a small amount of energy to push a much heavier force through full concentration and a steady flow of ‘Qi’ or life energy.
+Seasoned Tai chi masters are known to utilize a small amount of energy to push a much heavier force through full concentration and a steady flow of ‘qi’ or life energy.
 A smooth flow of life energy is the optimal priority of practicing Tai Chi.
 It is this energy that’s responsible for creating harmony within our bodies, thereby helping us achieve wellness.
-With regular practice, it can be an essential exercise for the body, mind and heart.
+With regular practice, it can be an essential exercise for the body, mind, and heart.

 What are the Types of Tai Chi?